Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 London and St Paul Cathedral at sunset, with blurred people walking on the bridge.
 Long exposure image with crowd visiting London.
 Travel, tourism and architecture concepts

 The UK is one of the most popular European destinations for American expats.
-As an American expat in the UK, an unexpected challenge is saving and investing your wealth wisely.
+As an American expat in the UK, saving and investing your wealth wisely can be an unexpected challenge.
+That’s why UK-based clients of Creative Planning International have the complex interaction of U.S. and UK laws, regulations and taxes managed for them every day.

-UK-based clients of Creative Planning International have the complex interaction of U.S. and UK laws, regulations, and taxes managed for them every day.
-In this article, we highlight common investment management, financial planning, and estate planning concerns that Americans face living in the UK.
+In this article, we highlight common investment management, financial planning and estate planning concerns Americans face while living in the UK.
 If you’re an American expat or an American considering moving to the UK, this guide is for you.

-1. The UK/U.S. Investment Conundrum
+1. The UK/U.S. investment conundrum

 4. Understanding pension account differences

-6. Considerations for estate/inheritance tax planning
+6. Considerations for estate and inheritance tax planning

 7. Using trusts and wills

-1. The UK/U.S. Investment Conundrum
+1. The UK/U.S. investment conundrum

 2. Problems maintaining a U.S. brokerage account

-UK law implementing an EU directive known as MiFID II (the UK enabling legislation remains in force post-Brexit) contains a clause that allows U.S. expats and others to buy U.S.-based investment funds as long as they work with an experienced non-EU registered investment advisor who purchases U.S. funds on their behalf.
+The UK law implementing an EU directive known as MiFID II (the UK enabling legislation remains in force post-Brexit) contains a clause that allows U.S. expats and others to buy U.S.-based investment funds as long as they work with an experienced non-EU registered investment advisor who purchases U.S. funds on their behalf.

 Excerpt from MiFID II: